 - fresh sweet potatoes (or yams)

-- pure maple syrup (can sub with raw honey or coconut sugar)
+- pure maple syrup (can sub with raw honey or coconut sugar -- no brown sugar here, my friends)

 - ground cinnamon